- 30 Oct 2020

 - babies, toddlers and children under 5 years of age, due to the possibility of overheating, suffocation and strangulation and they are safe without one

-- people who have a health condition or who are disabled, including hidden disabilities, for example, autism, dementia or a learning disability, or are providing care for someone with a health condition or disability, where a face covering would be inappropriate because it would cause difficulty, pain or severe distress or anxiety to the wearer or the person in the care of the wearer.
-This includes children with breathing difficulties and disabled children who would struggle to wear a face covering.
+- when a person may have a certain health condition or disability (including hidden disabilities, for example, autism, dementia or a learning disability), which prevents them wearing a face coverings safely.
+This covers children with breathing difficulties and disabled children who would struggle to wear a face covering.

 - anyone who cannot apply a covering and wear it in the proper manner safely and consistently